- Parks & Recreation

 Attend the Market

-The Inverness Farmers Market will take place the first and third Saturday of the month from 9 a.m. to 1 p.m., as well as the fourth Wednesday of the month from 4 p.m. – 7 p.m.
+The Market at the Depot will take place the first and third Saturday of each month from 9 a.m. to 2 p.m.

 The market will take place in and along the open-air pavilion in the Depot District.
-The markets will bring together 15-25 hand-picked vendors with fresh and artisanal products.
+The markets brings together 75+ hand-picked vendors with fresh and artisanal products.

-There may also be specialty markets from time-to-time that may include vintage markets and swamp meets.
+There may also be specialty markets from time-to-time that may include vintage markets and swap meets.

 Inverness Farmers Market Vendor Information